wcstrickland/RockPaperScissors/README.md

 ![alt text](https://media.giphy.com/media/JGXjxr0c0bRPa682fn/giphy.gif)

 A simple graphical game of Rock Paper Scissors against a computer.
-This iteration is created in JavaScript.
+This iteration is created in JavaScript and displayed in the browser.
 The Project includes:
 - Bootstrap
 - Flexbox